 St Petersburg University is truly global.
 In 2020-2021, it became home to 5297 international students from 117 countries following degree and non-degree studies.
 That means, every 6th student is international.
 Compared to last year, the international student number increased from 4640 by 14% even despite the global pandemic.
 Also, 3 new countries joined the international student body of SPbU this year.

-According to Rossotrudnichestvo, in 2019 SPbU was named the most popular university in Russia among foreign applicants.
+According to Rossotrudnichestvo SPbU was named the most popular university in Russia among foreign applicants.

-The University makes it easy to connect with the whole world by offering the opportunity to participate in Alumni Clubs in 16 countries and Representative offices in China, Republic of Korea, Spain, USA, with Italy and Turkey shortly on the way.
+The University makes it easy to connect with the whole world by Representative offices in China, Republic of Korea, Spain, Greece, Italy and Turkey shortly on the way.

 There is a number of integration programmes offered by the University to help international students feel safe and fully included into the social and cultural life.
 Introduction week, International Students Club, language tandems, creative and sports associations, ESN events, buddy-programme are just a few of the opportunities to get engaged.

 SPbU has 500+ partner universities in 65 countries ranging from China, Germany, USA, France, Finland, Japan to the Republic of Korea, and Brazil.
 More than 25 international summer and winter schools are held at SPbU annually.